vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Future improvements

-There are always things to improve.
+There's always something to improve.
-Sometimes it takes some time until you find the perfect product that meets all your wishes, or at least most of them.
+Sometimes it takes a while to find the right product that ticks most of the boxes, or even all of them.
-I also have some of them on my wish list.
+The items below are still on my wish list.

-If you know where I can get one of the products below, please let me know!
+If you know a good source for any of them, let me know!

 ### Clock

-I'm still looking for a matching walnut wall clock.
+Still searching for a walnut wall clock that fits the room.
-This is the kind of clock I want: very minimalist, without numbers or gold, and in the same walnut color as my wall or desk.
+The ideal would be very minimalist, no numbers, no gold, and matching the walnut tone of the desk and acoustic panels.

 <a href="images/wall_clock.jpg">
 <img src="images/wall_clock.jpg" alt="wall clock" width="150px" />